DarttGoblin/Intervu.AI/README.md

-# 🎥 Intervu.ai
+# 🎥 Intervu.ai – Frontend

-Intervu.ai is an **AI-powered mock interview assistant** that helps you practice interview skills in a realistic and interactive way.
+This is the **frontend** of Intervu.ai, an AI-powered mock interview assistant.
-You’ll get live questions, a timer, video recording, and even AI-generated feedback — all in your browser. 🚀
+It provides the interactive **user interface** for practicing interviews directly in your browser. 🚀

 ---